Final Examinations

 student_academics_studying_1

 Comprehensive examinations may not be given on the last regular day of class or during the reading period.
 No mandatory activities or assessments of any kind may be scheduled during the reading period.
 Examinations which cover a limited portion of the coursework may be given during the last regular class period.
+Longer final cumulative assessment instruments may be assigned at any time but must be completed by the date and time prescribed in the university final exam schedule.
 Students must be notified of the type of examinations to be given in the course as well as each examination’s percentage of the course grade.
 This information, along with scheduled dates and times, should be included in the course syllabus.